godspeedsystems/gs-documentation/docs/event_sources/standardized_event_schema.md

       content:
         application/json:
           schema:
-            type: string
+            type: object

 ```
-- When the response schema type is specified as string, but the response returns an output type anything other than a string, it throws the below error.
+- When the response schema type is specified as object, but the response returns an output type anything other than an object, it throws the below error.

 <img src="https://ik.imagekit.io/pavanKillada/Screenshot%20from%202023-10-20%2015-51-58.png?updatedAt=1697797912694" alt="response schema error" />